Clad3815/ai-function-helper/README.md

 In conclusion, while AI functions can be helpful in various scenarios, they may not be the optimal choice for tasks requiring mathematical accuracy or specific domain knowledge.
 For such use-cases, utilizing traditional algorithms and libraries would yield better results.

 But the prompt can be used in addition of some libraries to improve the results.
-For example, the `calculate area of triangle` or `calculate volume of torus` function can be improved by using the `mathjs` library to evaluate the operation.
+For example, the `calculate area of triangle` or `calculate the approximate surface area of an ellipsoid` function can be improved by using the `mathjs` library to evaluate the operation.
 The prompt is used to convert text to a mathjs expression, and the result is evaluated by mathjs.

 # Contributing